 One of the benefits of oil lube is that it is relatively easy to apply and can be done at home with minimal equipment.
-It is also less messy than hot wax and doesn't require the use of specialized tools.
 However, oil lube tends to attract dirt and debris, which can lead to chain wear and a shorter lifespan.
 It also requires frequent reapplication, especially in wet conditions.

 Hot wax is a type of chain lubrication that involves immersing your chain in molten wax.
 The process requires more equipment, such as a wax pot and a chain holder, to heat the wax and hold the chain while it is being waxed.
 Hot waxing provides a thicker layer of protection, and the wax fills in the gaps between the chain's links, providing superior lubrication and protection against rust and corrosion.

 One of the benefits of hot wax is that it provides longer-lasting protection compared to oil lube.
 The thicker layer of wax also reduces friction, resulting in a smoother and quieter ride.
 Additionally, the wax doesn't attract dirt and debris, which reduces chain wear and increases the chain's lifespan.
 However, hot waxing is a more involved process that requires more time and specialized equipment.